simpleinjector/Documentation/source/decisions.rst

 Don’t allow resolving scoped instances outside an active scope
 ==============================================================

-When you register a component in Simple Injector with a :ref:`scoped lifestyle <Scoped>`, you can only resolve an instance when there is an active instance of that specified scope.
+When you register a component in Simple Injector with a :ref:`scoped lifestyle <LifeStyle-Scoped>`, you can only resolve an instance when there is an active instance of that specified scope.
 For instance, when you register your *DbContext* per Web Request Lifestyle, resolving that instance on a background thread will fail in Simple Injector.
 This design is chosen because we want to:

 * :ref:`Never fail silently <Never-fail-silently>`